Learn about some of the resources that are available to help you incorporate literacy and numeracy training in your workplace.

 Industry training organisations (ITOs) list (TEC website): This is a national directory of industry training organisations.
 ITOs may help you identify literacy training needs for your business from an industry perspective.
 Some also arrange embedded literacy and numeracy training as part of vocational qualifications at levels 1 and 2 on the New Zealand Qualifications Framework.
 For ITO contact details, please visit the Industry Training Federation website.

-The National Centre has published a series of online contextualised literacy and numeracy resources, organised into teaching and learning sequences, for engineering, agriculture, core skills and healthcare.
-They are available here: Industry-based contextualised resources
+Online contextualised literacy and numeracy resources, organised into teaching and learning sequences, are available here:

 Literacy and Numeracy for Adults Assessment Tool (Assessment Tool)